valerieniloinsigh31/FitForWork_v1/README.md

 What will be here?
 The whole concept is how work shapes our lives and how we must adapt to the shape

-Dropdown filter based on professiom?
-Background theme?
-Font awesome?

-Medical/Teaching/Artist (stethescope, ruler, canvas) Work from home/work from office/work from vehicle (bus/train/plane)
-(Representative photos for each...person sitting up in bed for work from home, office chair for office, moving bus for vehicle)
-Shift work/fixed office hours (font awesome of clock...mini calendar with 9-5 5 days blocked and a separate mini calendar with random dots)
-Variable annual leave/No annual leave
-Sedentary/Mobile work (Photo of a chair, photo of moving person)
+<em>Dropdowns</em>
+<h2>A note on the use of dropdowns</h2>

-Dropdowns...offering is plans based on occupation type (Sedentary etc.) Consumer chooses these as well as other preferences goal (weight loss, muscle gain, general fitness), level (three different tiers, tier 1,2,3) and technique (eight different approaches available)
+<p>offering is plans based on occupation type (Sedentary etc.) Consumer chooses these as well as other preferences
+goal (weight loss, muscle gain, general fitness), level (three different tiers, tier 1,2,3) and technique (eight different approaches available)</p>

 <b>Database</b>

+SQLite...

+Updating code-tutorials

+Removing migrations and remigration

+Including in config vars on Heroku

 <b>Database models</b>

 <h1><b>Features</b>

-Existing features
+Existing features:

-Future features
+Future features:

 Responsive on all device sizes

+-I ensured that the website was responsive across multiple devices, using Google Chrome developer tools, media queries (breakpoints),.
+I employed a mobile first design approach.

--Google Chrome developer tools, media queries (breakpoints), Bootstrap used as per walkthrough
+ Bootstrap used as per walkthrough
  Container-fluid
  Z-index
  v-100
  Media-Queries
+ Bulma used to centre font awesome icons

 <b>Interactive elements</b>

-Hover over buttons
-Absolute header and footer
+Hover over buttons- as influenced by walkthrough Absolute header and footer-is this applied?
-Forms
-Loading bars
-Animations
-Math functions....calculate something?
+Forms, buttons changing colour and required fields Loading bars- automatic once for checkout...what else Animations-bottom fo founder page

 <b>Technologies Used</b>